tonychew1986/react-pokedex/README.md

 - new pokemon needs to be stored in redux store
 - will require a local 'new pokemon addition' array

+## Issues faced
+- pokemon id is not in sequential order
+- newly added pokemon cannot follow id in terms of sequential order
+- give it a unique identifier before the id
+- cannot use id to determine if a detail page is empty or does not contain pokemon

 ## Instructions